Menu

 It is the mission of the Midnight Sun Council, Boy Scouts of America to serve others by helping to instill values in young people and, in other ways, to prepare them to make ethical choices during their lifetime in achieving their full potential.
 The values we strive to instill are based on those found in the Scout Oath and Law.

-Read stories related to the Scouting community.
+Read stories related to the Scouting community

 Scouts do stuff.
 They build things.
 Play with purpose.
 Make friends and work together.